lazarocaceres/camila-ballet/README.md

 ## ✨ Highlights

 - **Performance**
-    - All pages pre-rendered; assets fingerprinted and long-cached.
+    - All pages **pre-rendered**; assets fingerprinted and long-cached.
     - Language resolved at the edge → no SSR and **zero client-side JS** for i18n.
-    - Images with intrinsic dimensions → zero CLS.
+    - Images with intrinsic dimensions → **zero CLS**.
-    - **All CSS is inline;** this is intentional given the small number of pages and the tiny CSS footprint.
+    - All CSS is inline; this is intentional given the small number of pages and the tiny CSS footprint.
-    - Paths are **normalized** (single leading slash, no trailing slash).
+    - Paths are normalized (single leading slash, no trailing slash).

 - **Deterministic i18n**
     - Selection order: **`?lang=` (xx or xx-YY) → cookie → `Accept-Language` (q-aware, tie-broken by order) → default**.

     - `?lang=` normalized to base (`xx`) and lowercased; param is stripped.
       If `?lang` is invalid/unknown, it is **stripped with a cacheable 308**.

     - **Cookie is only set when user choice differs from browser preference**.
       If the browser already prefers that locale, cookie is cleared.

     - Bots are not personalized.
         - Canonicalization applies (308 from default-locale prefix).
-        - **Invalid `?lang` is not normalized for bots** (param passes through).
+        - `?lang` (valid or invalid) is never normalized for bots — param passes through unchanged.

     - **Default locale has no URL prefix**; `/default/...` is **308** to the canonical prefix-less path (long-cache).

-    - Admin area (`/admin` or coming from it) bypasses i18n logic.
+    - Admin area (`/admin` paths or requests with `/admin` as referer) bypasses i18n logic.

 - **SEO-ready (automatic)**
     - Sitemaps include `hreflang` alternates plus `x-default` — **generated automatically**.